Britney Spears Fans Unearth Mysterious Untagged ‘Domination’ Promo Photo

 As The Inquisitr previously reported, Britney Spears’ planned residency, Britney: Domination, was set to take place at Park MGM for a 32-concert run beginning in February of this year.
-Unfortunately, the residency was put on hold after the pop star’s father suffered severe health issues back in January.
+Unfortunately, the residency was put on hold after the pop star’s father, Jamie, suffered severe health issues back in January.

 Breathe Heavy reports that fans have uncovered the untagged Domination promotional photo, which originates on the website of Spears’ management company, Maverick.